So, when does positivity become toxic?

 When, if ever, do you think positivity becomes toxic?

-What’s an example of toxic positivity you’ve heard or experienced?
+What’s an example of toxic positivity you’ve heard that drives you a little crazy?

 EstherP